ubi15/draw_curved_edges/README.md

 - adapt the calculation of the edge shape to a generic layout fo the nodes;
 - comment more and better the piece of code;
 - etc. (end of thinking capacity);

+#License
+Written by Enrico Ubaldi <enricoubaldi@gmail.com>
+Please refer to this page in case you use this piece of code to show your cool graphs.